 Scaling up for bigger, fancier systems:

-These systems can scale up to commercial size, like this greenhouse at the Center for Sustainable Aquaponics.
+These systems can scale up to commercial sizes, like this greenhouse at the Center for Sustainable Aquaponics.

 This arrangement shows some of the creativity and beauty possible with an aquaponic system.